Argexitoo/Project2/README.md

 ​
 **Profile** - As a user I want to be able to see my profile and edit it ​
+**Add new meeting** - As a user I want to be able to create new meetings with other people ​
-**Garden** - As a user I want to be able to see my list of plants ​
+**List of meetings** - As a user I want to be able to see my meetings ​
+**Delete meeting** - As a user I want to be able to delete my meetings ​
+**Update meeting** - As a user I want to be able to update the information of my meetings ​
-**Add plant** - As a user I want to be able to add my plants to my garden based on a plant type catalog ​
+**Add new dog** - As a user I want to be able to add a new dog.
+​
-**See plant** - As a user I want to be able to see my garden of plants ​
+**List of my dogs** - As a user I want to be able to see my dogs.
+​
-**Delete plant** - As a user I want to be able to delete plants from my garden ​
+**Delete dog** - As a user I want to be able to delete my dogs.
+​
-**Update plant** - As a user I want to be able to update the information of my plants ​
+**Update dog** - As a user I want to be able to update the information of my dog.
+​
 ## BACKLOG
 ​
-**Catalog filter** - As a user I want to be able to filter the plant catalog by popularity, care difficulty, place ​
+**Catalog filter** - As a user I want to be able to carry out a meeting search in my area ​
-**See plant progress** - As a user I want to be able to see the evolution of my plant ​
-**Add plant shopping point** - As a user I want to be able to define where I bought the plant ​
-**See other users buying points** - As a user I want to be able to see a map with the places where other users bought their plants
-​
 **Speak with a plant expert** - As a user I want to be able to speak with a plant expert in a chat ​
-**Native app feel** - As a user I want to have a nice smartphone feeling eventhough it is not a native app ​
-**See related plants** - As a user I want to be able to see plants that are related to mine ​
 ## Routes
 ​